by Timothy W. Stanley, Esq.

 Claims by the State at the recipient’s death will not be made if the recipient’s spouse is living.
 Nor will a claim be made if the recipient has a surviving child under 21 or a child who is blind or permanently and totally disabled.
 However, upon the death of the surviving spouse or such child the State could seek recovery against the estate of these beneficiaries.

-If the exempt transfers are made while a person is receiving MaineCare benefits, rather than before application for benefits is made, than when the person to whom the transfer was made dies, the State can seek recovery against the value of the property from the estate of the transferee.
+If the exempt transfers are made while a person is receiving MaineCare benefits, rather than before application for benefits is made, than when the person to whom the transfer was made dies, the State can seek recovery against the value of the property from the estate of the recipient.
 Therefore, it is very important to plan ahead and if possible, transfer the property to the well spouse before applying for MaineCare.
 Also, when the collection of the State’s claim would deplete the estate fully, the State, at its discretion, may reduce its claim to avoid damage or loss of value to real property.

 There is now a Long-term Care Insurance Partnership Program that allows for a specified amount of assets to be protected from estate recovery if a MaineCare beneficiary has purchased a qualified long term care insurance policy.